 I’ve chosen these words because they are common words, but they are also words that are often said incorrectly by non-native speakers.
 These words are:

-– almond and salmon
+- almond* and salmon (*Australian pronunciation)

 - et cetera (etc.)